saidvandeklundert/saidvandeklundert.github.io/_posts/2019-12-21-deco-decorated-functions.md

 def ping(host):
     '''
-    Sends 2 ICMPs to a host and suppress the output by sending it to devnull.
+    Sends 2 ICMPs to a host.
+This can be an IP address or a host the local system can resolve.

     Returns True if there was a response, False otherwise.
     '''